prefix-dev/pixi/docs/tutorials/python.md

 But the default environment is missing this package.
 This way, you can finetune your environments to only have the packages that are needed for that environment.
-E.g you could also have a `dev` environment that has `pytest` and `ruff` installed, but you could omit these from the `prod` environment.
+E.g. you could also have a `dev` environment that has `pytest` and `ruff` installed, but you could omit these from the `prod` environment.
 There is a [docker](https://github.com/prefix-dev/pixi/tree/main/examples/docker) example that shows how to set up a minimal `prod` environment and copy from there.

-## Replacing PyPI packages with Conda packages
+## Replacing PyPI packages with conda packages

 Last thing, pixi provides the ability for `pypi` packages to depend on `conda` packages.
 Let's confirm this with `pixi list`: